Rui-San/LAPR2_2023_2024/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

 * If there are no skills in the system and the user is unable to create a team proposal, the system should provide information why it can't generate a team.
+* The Set of skills is a collection of selected skills and their required quantities needed for creating the team proposal.
+This includes, for each skill selected, the skill name and the required quantity of that skill.